biplabnayak/biplabnayak.github.io/docs/aws/db.md

 ### Secondary index
 * each query can only use one index.
 If you want to query and match on two different columns, you need to create an index that can do that properly.
 * when you write your queries, you need to specify exactly which index should be used for each query.
 It's not like a relational database that has a query analyzer, which can decide which indexes to use for our query.
 * DynamoDB has two different kinds of secondary indexes
+#### global indexes
-   * global indexes - let you query across the entire table to find any record that matches a particular value
+* let you query across the entire table to find any record that matches a particular value
+* have to configure provisioned throughput for each Global secondary index
+* has separate storage then main table. has its own partition key.
+* it by default include all the attributes of main table which uses more storage and throughput. but if you want few attributes of the main table, you can project the attributes to the index
+* max 20 GSI can be added per table
+#### local secondary indexes
-   * local secondary indexes can only help find data within a single partition key.
+* can only help find data within a single partition key
+* must be created when the table is created
+* max 5 LSI can be added per table
+* shares the throughput of the main table

 ### IOPs
 * Provisioned Mode :